Snakes and ladders: History

 Snakes and ladders originated as part of a family of Indian dice board games that included gyan chauper and pachisi (known in English as Ludo and Parcheesi).
 It made its way to England and was sold as "Snakes and Ladders", then the basic concept was introduced in the United States as Chutes and Ladders.

-Gyan chauper/jnan chauper (game of wisdom), the version associated with the Jain philosophy, encompassed the concepts like karma and Moksha.

 The game was popular in ancient India by the name Moksha Patam.
 It was also associated with traditional Hindu philosophy contrasting karma and kama, or destiny and desire.
 It emphasized destiny, as opposed to games such as pachisi, which focused on life as a mixture of skill (free will) and luck.
 The underlying ideals of the game inspired a version introduced in Victorian England in 1892.
 The game has also been interpreted and used as a tool for teaching the effects of good deeds versus bad.
-The board was covered with symbolic images in symbolism to ancient India, the top featuring gods, angels, and majestic beings, while the rest of the board was covered with pictures of animals, flowers and people.
+The board was covered with symbolic images used in ancient India, the top featuring gods, angels, and majestic beings, while the rest of the board was covered with pictures of animals, flowers and people.
 The ladders represented virtues such as generosity, faith, and humility, while the snakes represented vices such as lust, anger, murder, and theft.
 The morality lesson of the game was that a person can attain liberation (Moksha) through doing good, whereas by doing evil one will be reborn as lower forms of life.
-The number of ladders was less than the number of snakes as a reminder that a path of good is much more difficult to tread than a path of sins.
+The number of ladders was fewer than the number of snakes as a reminder that a path of good is much more difficult to tread than a path of sins.
 Presumably, reaching the last square (number 100) represented the attainment of Moksha (spiritual liberation).